hdowens/projeul_sols/README.md

 **q45** - Next hexagonal number after 40755 that is also hexagonal, pentagonal and triangular.
 Since hexagonal nums are a subset of triangular nums, if a number is hexagonal it is therefore triangluar, so you don't need to check it.

+**q46** - Proof of Goldbach's weak conjecture, What is the smallest odd composite that cannot be written as the sum of a prime and twice a square?
+Solved by rearranging the equation and finding the first number that did not satisfy it.

 **q48** - Last ten digits of the series 1^1 + 1^2 + ... + 1000^1000